 The opposite is true in my parents’ house.
 There is even a specific baking cupboard, and I need to drag over a chair every time, even though I’m an adult and not short, just to catch a glimpse of the top shelf, packed full of flour, seeds, nuts, dried fruit, and random packets of spaghetti and rice because no one is perfect and I suppose the spaghetti and rice need to go somewhere.

-Finally, this is their time to shine.
-I lifted them down yesterday, scattered a mound on a baking tray and roasted them until deep gold and glistening.
+Finally, this is their time to shine as I wanted to make hazelnut butter.
+I lifted a bag down yesterday, scattered a mound on a baking tray and roasted them until deep gold and glistening.
 Another treat in my parents’ kitchen is the food processor.
 Combine well-stocked shelves, a Magimix and a chef who likes to play, and you create a mess.
 Organised chaos, I like to think.

 Once cool, I poured the nuts, which tinkled merrily, into the food processor and blitzed them.
 Mercilessly.
 Before long, a smooth, creamy, unctuous paste filled the machine and kitchen smelled rich and biscuity.
-Mixed with a little salt and maple syrup, it was ready to eat with my jam-covered toast and porridge, or simply on a spoon.
+Mixed with a little salt and maple syrup, the hazelnut butter was ready to eat with my jam-covered toast and porridge, or simply off a spoon.